icarusdust/app_live_browserstack_integration/README.md

 ## Getting Started

-[BrowserStack](https://www.browserstack.com/)is a cloud web and mobile testing platform that provides developers with the ability to test their websites and mobile applications across on-demand browsers, operating systems and real mobile devices.
+[BrowserStack](https://www.browserstack.com/) is a cloud web and mobile testing platform that provides developers with the ability to test their websites and mobile applications across on-demand browsers, operating systems and real mobile devices.

-Now it is possible test your applications via **Codemagic** using the real devices offered by **BrowserStack**
+Now it is possible test your applications via **Codemagic** using the real devices offered by **BrowserStack**.

+The process is quite straightforward and it is easily configured in **comdemagic.yaml**